hamsburger/Portofolio/README.md

 I have worked May 2021-June 2022 as a Data Analyst Intern at Geotab, an automotive company receiving TB of vehicle dataingested into Google Cloud.
 I worked on significant projects during my time there, building anomaly detection dashboards for problematic vehicle engine data and fixing database tables used by thousands of users.
-At Geotab, I was able to build end-to-end Data Analyst and learn both Data Analysis and Engineering skills such as database extraction, database modeling, query optimization, Airflow ETL, hypothesis testing, and dashboard building.
+At Geotab, I was able to build end-to-end data pipeline and learn both Data Analysis and Engineering skills such as database extraction, database modeling, query optimization, Airflow ETL, hypothesis testing, and dashboard building.

 ## Hobbies